shuaikaishi/RRE/README.md

-# RRE
-Mapping an image from Cartesian space to Polar space
+# Mapping an image from Cartesian space to Polar space

 Adding new functionality to `cv.warpPolar` in [opencv](https://github.com/opencv/opencv/)